zar-moethu/actuarial-reserving-insurance-Excel/README.md

 - If it’s too large, the company holds capital inefficiently, being unable to meet future obligations.
 - If the reserve is too small, the company risks insolvency, impacting profitability and investment potential.

-This project demonstrates the application of a fundamental actuarial reserving method, the Chain-Ladder Method, to estimate the required loss reserve for a portfolio of claims using historical claims development data.
+This project demonstrates the application of a fundamental actuarial reserving method, the Chain-Ladder Method, to estimate the required loss reserve for a simulated Home Insurance portfolio within general insurance market.

 ### 📊 2.
 Data Source